kinvolk/rkt/Documentation/configuration.md

 `rkt` reads configuration from two directories - a **system directory** and a **local directory**.
 The system directory defaults to `/usr/lib/rkt`, and the local directory to `/etc/rkt`.
-Both locations can be changed with command line flags.
+Both locations can be changed with command line flags described below.

 `rkt` looks for configuration files with the `.json` file name extension in subdirectories beneath the system and local directories.
 `rkt` does not recurse down the directory tree to search for these files.